Arghba/KF1066/docs/README.md

 I've made separate markdown documents for each exploit, so this doesn't become a mess and you could easily find the code.

+## To Do

-UPD: I'ts half finished and put into a stasis, since TWI doesn't care if this exists.
+0. UPD: I'ts half finished and put into a stasis, since TWI doesn't care if this exists.
+1. Accelerated players (jumps from several shit) accelerate them and lead to one hit zed kills.
+2. Projectiles vs players / zeds.

 ## Credits